moeni27/LyriFont/README.md

 *Lyrifont.py* then needs to be run.
 Once that the system is correctly listening on the localhost server and is waiting for osc messages, *Lyrifont.pde* can be run as well.

-!!! **The selected song won't be loaded correctly if it doesn't have the correct artist name and song name in the metadata** !!!
+!!! **The selected song won't be loaded correctly if its name doesn't have the format "artistName - songName" and it's not an mp3 file** !!!

 ## General Architecture
 Lyrifont is mainly implemented in Python and Processing languages.
 It is organized in two main files: